 Definition of clean-in-place

-Clean-in-place (CIP) is a equipment cleaning process built directly into the equipment design.
-It is triggered automatically after production, removing residual materials from the installations.
+Clean-in-Place (CIP) is an equipment cleaning process directly integrated into its design.
+It automatically triggers after production, clearing residual materials from the installations.
 This method complies with the strictest hygiene and quality protocols while operating without dismantling the production unit.

 An effective CIP process relies on continuous control of several parameters, collectively referred to as TACT, or the recipe: